pinkpong111/governance-rules-theory/README.md

 This is why SCC is downstream of Dint and Lreinf, not independent of them.
 A system cannot have high SCC with low Dint or collapsed Lreinf — the detection-purification loop has no substrate to run on.

+**Connection to VST's observability framework:** The SCC detection-purification loop is the rule-governance implementation of VST's observability preservation principle (Section 1.6.3).
+VST establishes that terrain formation's deepest function is not stabilization but preservation of causal resolution capacity — the system's ability to distinguish signal from noise and locate the source of perturbation.
+SCC operates this principle at the rule layer: Dint provides the contrast resolution (ability to distinguish anomalous from normal), and Lreinf provides the causal localization (ability to trace anomaly source through interaction topology).
+When SCC fails, the rule-governance layer loses observability — which is the precondition for Silent Criticality (VST Section 1.6.4).

 | SCC Level | Storm frequency | Recovery speed | Loop direction |
 |---|---|---|---|
 | Low | High | Slow or absent | Vicious — storms accumulate faster than recovery |